-The Social Economy Markets are located in the urban area of Córdoba, Argentina, with 63 markets operating by 2023.
-These markets provide self-managed employment opportunities and vendor training, focusing on areas that enhance their initiatives, such as circular economy practices, finance, and digital marketing.
-Beyond their economic role, these spaces also serve as public platforms for social exchange and as reflections of neighborhood cultural identities.
+The 'Mercados de la Economía Social' (Social Economy Markets) are located in Córdoba, Argentina, with 63 markets operating as of 2023.
+These markets offer self-managed employment opportunities and vendor training, building capacity in areas that strengthen their initiatives.
+Beyond their economic function, the markets are public platforms for social exchange and the expression of neighborhood cultural identities.

 The fieldwork carried out within the Social Economy Markets involved observations and 40 surveys conducted with stallholders across four of these markets, together with two interviews with an organizer and municipal staff.

-Diversity was measured using the Shannon Index, which considers both the variety of product categories (richness) and the balance of their distribution (evenness).
-In contrast, market saturation emerged as a key indicator and significant barrier to incorporating new stallholders.
-While governing bodies of each market address saturation in different ways, accurately tracking it is critical for thorough market analysis.
+Diversity was measured using the Shannon Index, which accounts for both the variety of product categories (richness) and the balance in their distribution (evenness).
+In contrast, market saturation was identified as a key indicator and a significant barrier to the incorporation of new stallholders.
+While the governing bodies of each market address saturation through various approaches, understanding it was highlighted as critical for conducting thorough market analysis.

 For 20% of the stallholders in the sample, expanding to other markets serves as an adaptive strategy to meet shifting demand or to expand their business reach.
 Conversely, from the 80% of stallholders who do not participate in other markets, 25% cite administrative difficulties, while 15% point to a lack of information as reasons for not expanding to other markets.